Nimbus 1: Launch

 Nimbus 1 was launched on August 28, 1964, by a Thor-Agena rocket from Vandenberg Air Force Base, California, United States.
-The spacecraft functioned nominally until 22 September 1964.
-It reentered the atmosphere on May 16, 1974.
+The spacecraft functioned nominally until September 22, 1964.
+It re-entered Earth's atmosphere on May 16, 1974.
 The satellite orbited the Earth once every 1 hour and 38 minutes, at an inclination of 98.6°.
-Its perigee was 429 km and apogee was 937 km.
+Its perigee was 429 km and its apogee was 937 km.

 Mission

-Nimbus 1, the first in a series of second-generation meteorological research-and-development satellites, was designed to serve as a stabilized, earth-oriented platform for the testing of advanced meteorological sensor systems and for collecting meteorological data.
-The polar-orbiting spacecraft consisted of three major elements: (1) a sensory ring, (2) solar paddles, and (3) the control system housing.
-The solar paddles and the control system housing were connected to the sensory ring by a truss structure, giving the satellite the appearance of an ocean buoy.
+The first in a series of second-generation meteorological research-and-development satellites, Nimbus 1 was designed to serve as a stabilized, Earth-oriented platform for the testing of advanced meteorological sensor systems and for collecting meteorological data.
+The polar-orbiting spacecraft consisted of three major elements: (1) a torus-shaped sensory ring, (2) solar paddles, and (3) the control system housing.
+The solar paddles and control system housing were connected to the sensory ring by a truss structure, giving the satellite the appearance of an ocean buoy.

 Nimbus 1 was nearly 3.7 m tall, 1.5 m in diameter at the base, and about 3 m across with solar paddles extended.
 The sensory ring, which formed the satellite base, housed the electronics equipment and battery modules.
-The lower surface of the torus-shaped sensory ring provided mounting space for sensors and telemetry antennas.
-An H-frame structure mounted within the center of the torus provided support for the larger experiments and tape recorders.
-Mounted on the control system housing, which was located on top of the spacecraft, were sun sensors, horizon scanners, gas nozzles for attitude control, and a command antenna.
+The lower surface of the sensory ring provided mounting space for sensors and telemetry antennas.
+An H-frame structure, mounted within the center of the torus, provided support for the larger experiments and tape recorders.
+Mounted on the control system housing, which was located on top of the spacecraft, were Sun sensors, horizon scanners, gas nozzles for attitude control, and a command antenna.

-Use of a stabilization and control system allowed the spacecraft's orientation to be controlled to within plus or minus 1° for all three axes (pitch, roll, and yaw).
+Use of a stabilization and control system allowed the spacecraft's orientation to be controlled to within plus or minus 1° for all three axes (pitch, roll, yaw).
 The spacecraft carried: